alkatrazstudio/gottext/README.md

 so read the below notes and [documentation](https://alkatrazstudio.gitlab.io/gottext/api/) before trying to use this extension.

 The current version of GotText PHP extension is for PHP 7 on Linux.
+The officially supported PHP versions are 7.2 and 7.3.

 This extension is built using [PHP-CPP](https://www.php-cpp.com) framework.